Canon 500D versus Canon 760D

 The side-by-side display below illustrates the physical size and weight of the Canon 500D and the Canon 760D.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 500D – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 760D is considerably larger (105 percent) than the Canon 500D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 760D is notably larger (5 percent) than the Canon 500D.
 Moreover, the 760D is markedly heavier (9 percent) than the 500D.
 In this context, it is worth noting that neither the 500D nor the 760D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.